syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ai-assistview/EJ2_ASP.NETCORE/toolbar-items.md

 ### Response

-You can use the `e-aiassistview-responseToolbarSettings` tag helper to add custom response toolbar in the AI AssistView.
+You can use the `e-aiassistview-responsetoolbarsettings` tag helper to add custom response toolbar in the AI AssistView.

 > To know more about the items, please refer to the [items](./toolbar-items#items) section.